 Label Description Factory Default All Enable or Disable the storm control or filter on all ports at the same time.
 The limiting data rate for each type of storm packets (DLF , Multicast , and Broadcast) can be controlled by changing the number under each column.Note that the value must be in multiples of 64kbps.
 Uncheck and Disable Port Set the limiting data rate of storm packets that can be controlled for each Port, which are DLF , Multicast , and Broadcast .
-Note that the value must be in multiples of Disable
+Note that the value must be in multiples of 64kbps.
+See notes below for the detailed description and comparison.
+Disable